NIverson20/ElectricalEngineeringPortfolio/README.md

 ## Projects

-In this portfolio, you will find detailed descriptions of projects that I have led or been significantly involved in, including my Capstone project on energy harvesting devices and my impactful internship at Chemprene LLC.
-These projects showcase my ability to apply complex engineering principles in practical settings to achieve tangible results.
+In this portfolio, you will find detailed descriptions of various projects that I have led or been significantly involved in across different domains of engineering and computer science.
+Each project showcases my ability to apply complex engineering principles and software development skills in practical, real-world settings.
+Below is a summary of the projects included:

+- **Capstone Project on Energy Harvesting Devices**: This project involved designing and developing an embedded system capable of harvesting energy from environmental sources to power a microcontroller without external electricity.

+- **Internship at Chemprene LLC**: During this internship, I contributed to enhancing manufacturing processes through the development of standard operating procedures and the implementation of process improvements that significantly increased efficiency and safety.

+- **Computer Communication Networks Project**: Developed a file transfer system using both TCP and custom SNW protocols to manage data transmission between a client and a server.
+This project emphasized network protocol design and performance analysis.

+- **Computer Organization and Architecture Project**: This involved creating a benchmarking tool in C to measure and compare the performance of different virtual machines under various compiler optimizations, providing insights into software performance engineering.

+These projects reflect a wide range of skills, from embedded systems engineering to network communications and performance optimization.
+Each description provides insights into the challenges faced and the solutions developed to overcome them, underscoring my technical proficiency and problem-solving capabilities.

 ## Contact